When defining an equation, you can also ask Prism to report transforms of the best-fit values on the "Transforms to report" tab.

 Example: You fit data to an equation that reports a rate constant K, but also want to report the half-life.
 Enter the label 'HalfLife' on the left and 'ln(2)/K' on the right (without the quotes).

-If you choose to report a symmetrical confidence interval, Prism also reports the SE of that parameter, and both SE and CI are exactly the same as they would have been if you had fit that transformed parameter directly.
+•Symmetrical confidence interval.
+Prism also reports the SE of that parameter, and both SE and CI are exactly the same as they would have been if you had fit that transformed parameter directly.
 For example if you fit an exponential decay model to determine the rate constant, and transform that rate constant (take its reciprocal) to compute the time constant, the SE and CI of the time constant will be exactly the same as they would have been had you fit the time constant directly.

-If you choose to report an asymmetrical confidence interval, Prism transforms both confidence limits to create the confidence interval of the transformed parameter.
+•Asymmetrical confidence interval.
+Prism transforms both confidence limits to create the confidence interval of the transformed parameter.
 In most cases, this transformed confidence interval will not be symmetrical.

 Choosing between the two is often not straightforward.
 The symmetrical intervals give you the results you would have had if you had chosen to express the model differently.
 The asymmetrical results simply express the same confidence interval on a different scale.
 You want to compute the confidence intervals on the scale where the true uncertainty is most symmetrical.
 You can then transform those confidence limits to come up with asymmetrical confidence interval on a different scale.

-Prism 4 (and earlier) always reported the asymmetrical intervals for EC50 and half lives, which were automatically calculated for built-in equations, and did not offer the choice of transforming parameters in user-defined models.
+•Prism 4 (and earlier) always reported the asymmetrical intervals for EC50 and half lives, but did not offer the choice of transforming parameters in user-defined models.